espoertner/project-app/README.md

 # Book project app

 ## Project Summary
-This project uses several book-focused APIs to let people search for books by title or subject.
+This project uses several book-focused APIs to let people search for books by title, author or subject.

 ## Technical summary
 Language/framework: JavaScript with React